surajrahade27/CampaignManagement/API_Contract.md

   * **Code:** 401
   **Content:** `{ error : error : "You are unauthorized to make this request." }`

-**GET /users/:id/orders**
+**GET /campaigns/:id/orders**
 ----
-  Returns all Orders associated with the specified user.
+  Returns all Orders associated with the specified campaign.
 * **URL Params**
   *Required:* `id=[integer]`
 * **Data Params**